AAAI-2025-Hackathon/team_110/README.md

 * The core model is a fine-tuned GPT-3.5.

-* Training data includes 200 hand-curated examples from GPT-4 and DeepSeek, validated by human participants.
+* Training data includes 200 hand-curated examples from GPT-4 and DeepSeek, validated by 11 human participants.

-* Data selection involved filtering 46 high-quality summaries (real & fake) that successfully deceived humans at a rate of 56%.
+* Data selection involved filtering 46 high-quality summaries (real & fake) that successfully deceived humans at a rate of 56% (n = 11).

 * The model was fine-tuned to recognize topic categories and deception techniques.